 Preparing the Herb

-We’ve designed our recipes to deliver 10 mg THC per serving but that may be too much for you.
-If you’ve never used Cannabis or if it has been over a year since you have used it, start with 2.5 milligram THC per dose or less, and increase by 1 or 2 milligrams as your tolerance, body weight, or metabolism dictate until you feel better or reach the maximum dose suggested for medical treatment.
+I have designed our recipes to deliver 10 mg THC per serving, but that may be too much for you.
+If you’ve never used Cannabis, or if it’s been over a year since you have used it, start with 2.5 milligrams THC per dose or less, and increase by 1 or 2 milligrams as your tolerance, body weight, or metabolism dictate until you feel better or reach the maximum dose suggested for medical treatment.